Comparing the face rings of a boolean complex and its barycentric subdivision: The positive result

 \begin{example} An example illustrating both definitions is the Garsia transfer $\Garsia$, as it is even shape-graded (i.e., $\Garsia(\kk[\Sd\Delta]_\lambda) \subset \kk[\Delta]_\lambda$), and fully $G$-equivariant.
 (Indeed, a shape-graded map that is equivariant in the top shape is automatically fully equivariant.)
 A more substantive example (i.e., shape-filtered but not shape graded, and equivariant in the top shape but not fully equivariant) is given by the map $\Phi$ defined below in equation \eqref{eq:non-equivar-iso}; that it is an example is proven in Proposition~\ref{prop:basis-to-iso}. \end{example}

-With these definitions, the steps of the construction of an explicit $\kk G[\Theta]$-module isomorphism are: \begin{enumerate} \item Show that, from a shape-homogeneous $\kk[\Theta]$-module basis for $\kk[\Sd\Delta]$ one can construct a (not necessarily equivariant) $\kk[\Theta]$-module isomorphism $\Phi:\kk[\Sd\Delta]\rightarrow \kk[\Delta]$ that is shape-filtered and $G$-equivariant in the top shape. \item Show that, if the characteristic of $\kk$ is coprime with $G$, then $\Phi$ as in Step~\ref{step:basis-to-iso} can be deformed into an equivariant isomorphism $\tilde \Phi$ by averaging over $G$. \end{enumerate} Step~\ref{step:basis-to-iso} involves the Cohen--Macaulay assumption (in order for the $\kk[\Theta]$-module basis to exist) but not the coprime characteristic assumption.
+With these definitions, the steps of the construction of an explicit $\kk G[\Theta]$-module isomorphism are: \begin{enumerate} \item Show that, from a shape-homogeneous $\kk[\Theta]$-module basis for $\kk[\Sd\Delta]$ one can construct a (not necessarily equivariant) $\kk[\Theta]$-module isomorphism $\Phi:\kk[\Sd\Delta]\rightarrow \kk[\Delta]$ that is shape-filtered and $G$-equivariant in the top shape. \item Show that, if the characteristic of $\kk$ does not divide the order of $G$, then $\Phi$ as in Step~\ref{step:basis-to-iso} can be deformed into an equivariant isomorphism $\tilde \Phi$ by averaging over $G$. \end{enumerate} Step~\ref{step:basis-to-iso} involves the Cohen--Macaulay assumption (in order for the $\kk[\Theta]$-module basis to exist) but not the coprime characteristic assumption.
 On the other hand, Step~\ref{step:iso-to-equivariant} requires the coprime characteristic assumption but does not involve the Cohen--Macaulay assumption.